Parankimala

 Parankimala is a 1981 Indian Malayalam-language film based on the 1971 novel of the same name by Kakkanadan.
-Directed by Bharathan and produced by M. O. Joseph, the film stars Sukumari, Nedumudi Venu, Achankunju and Bahadoor.
+Directed by Bharathan and produced by M. O. Joseph, the film stars Benny, Sukumari, Nedumudi Venu, Achankunju and Bahadoor.
 The film has musical score by G. Devarajan.

 The film is considered a classic in Malayalam cinema.
 It was remade in 2014 under the same name.